Paradise Papers: Perception v. Reality

 The problem arises where individuals seem to benefit from offshore structures, while enjoying all the benefits of living long-term in the UK.
 This is a legitimate concern which has been directly targeted by successive governments.
 Unfortunately, in the sensational commentary that follows such leaks, the rationality behind the existence of offshore structures is lost and the measures introduced to limit their abuses, omitted, as the words avoidance and evasion are conflated by commentators who seek to score points by tarnishing all high net worths for the actions of the few.

-John Sweeney, Assistant Solicitor
+John Sweeney, Associate

 This article was originally published in Bloomberg BNA and can be accessed here.